MorganMLGman/ServerCommander/README.md

 ![ServerCommanderAll](https://user-images.githubusercontent.com/33269270/207556035-e45db8a6-45f2-4a95-b8ab-77b6893356d3.png)

 Mobile application that helps manage self-hosted homelab.
-The mobile client application is a great tool that allows to manage your server quickly, conveniently and almost anytime.
+The mobile client application is a great tool that allows you to manage your server quickly, conveniently, and almost anytime.
+For now, the application is mainly focused on retrieving information from the server.
+In the app you can see nicely displayed stats about your server kernel version, server uptime, boot disk usage, currently most demanding process, number of installed packages, and much more.
+If you are running Docker on your system there are some great options available for you.
+Listing Docker containers, showing statistics like processor and memory usage, disk or network i/o operations.
+Starting, stopping, and restarting containers is also ready to use.
+If you are running Yunohost instead, have no fear, there are also plenty of options available for you!
+You can check if you have any apps updates, and how many domains or users you have.
+With one click you can write the SSH key for a specific system user or check how many backups are created.
+Without system restrictions, auto update of the dashboard is available with a minimum period of 10 seconds and a maximum of 1 minute.

 **ATTENTION:** *Check Connection* button will download [Python script](https://github.com/MorganMLGman/copilot) onto your desktop in `/home/{user}/` directory.
 YunoHost uses only API and You can use this function without clicking on *Check connection* button.